 This is one of the first historical romances I fell in love with.
 We follow two rival clans, and the king wants to create a truce for these clans because they’re the most powerful clans in Scotland.
 So he sends a letter at the beginning of this book saying that the laird from the Montgomery clan has to marry the daughter of the Layard from the Armstrong clan.

 Eveline Armstrong got in an accident a couple of years ago, and she has not been able to hear since that accident.
 People don’t understand what’s going on with her.
 She can read lips, but she can’t hear and speak.
-So people think that she’s daft or.
+So people think that she’s daft.
 But despite Eveline’s accident, she’s so strong and determined.
-When she gets married to Graham and moves back to his home, she’s determined to be accepted and not let her injure her because she’s different from everyone else.
+When she marries Graham and moves back to his home, she’s determined to be accepted and not let her injure her because she’s different from everyone else.

-Eveline decides that she’s not letting that stop her from living her life and being happy.
+Eveline decides she’s not letting that stop her from living and being happy.
 Graham, at first, doesn’t want a real marriage.
-She’s going along with it because it’s what his king wanted, and he’s not going to go against the king.
-But the more he’s around Eveline, the more he sees how determined and strong she is.
+She’s going along with it because it’s what his king wants, and he won’t go against the king.
+But the more he’s around Eveline, the more he sees her determination and strength.
 So he starts to fall for her.
 This is everything that I could want in a medieval romance.

 Author: Maya Banks